 ATV/ATT 1124.
 BASIC ELECTRICAL/ELECTRONIC SYSTEMS This is a course designed to provide advanced skills and knowledge related to all components of the vehicle electrical system including lights, battery, and charging components.
-(Lecture, 2 hrs; Lab, 4 hrs)
+(Lecture, 2 hrs.; Lab, 4 hrs.)

 ATV/ATT 1134.
 ADVANCED ELECTRICAL/ELECTRONIC SYSTEMS.
 This is a course designed to provide advanced skills and knowledge related to all components of the vehicle electrical system including gauges, driver information systems, horn, wiper/wiper systems, and accessories.
-(Lecture, 2 hrs; Lab, 4 hrs)
+(Lecture, 2 hrs.; Lab, 4 hrs.)

 ATV/ATT 1214.
 BRAKES.
 A course to provide advanced skills and knowledge related to the repair and maintenance of brake systems on automobiles.
 Includes instruction and practice in diagnosis of braking systems problems and the repair of brake systems.
-(Lecture, 2 hrs; Lab, 4 hrs)
+(Lecture, 2 hrs.; Lab, 4 hrs.)

 ATT 1314.
 MANUAL DRIVE TRAINS/TRANSAXLES.
-A course to provide advanced skills and knowledge related to the maintenance and repair of manual transmissions, transaxles and drive train components.
-Includes instruction in the diagnosis of drive train problems and the repair and maintenance of transmissions, transaxles, clutches, CV-joints, differentials and other components.
-(Lecture, 2 hrs; Lab, 4 hrs)
+This is a course designed to provide advanced skills and knowledge related to the maintenance and repair of manual transmissions, transaxles and drive train components.
+It includes instruction in the diagnosis of drive train problems and the repair and maintenance of transmissions, transaxles, clutches, CV-joints, differentials and other components.
+(Lecture, 2 hrs.; Lab, 4 hrs.)

 ATV/ATT 1424.
 ENGINE PERFORMANCE I. This is a course designed to provide advanced skills and knowledge related to the maintenance and adjustment of gasoline engines for optimum performance.
 It includes instruction, diagnosis, and correction of problems associated with in these areas.
-(Lecture, 2 hrs; Lab, 4 hrs)
+(Lecture, 2 hrs.; Lab, 4 hrs.)

 ATV/ATT 1715.
 ENGINE REPAIR.
-A course to provide advanced skills and knowledge related to the repair and rebuilding of automotive-type engines.
-Includes instruction and practice in the diagnosis and repair of engine components including valve trains, blocks, pistons and connecting rods, crankshafts, and oil pumps.
-(Lecture, 2 hrs; Lab, 6 hrs)
+This is a course designed to provide advanced skills and knowledge related to the repair and rebuilding of automotive engines.
+It includes instruction and practice in the diagnosis and repair of engine components including valve trains, blocks, pistons and connecting rods, crankshafts, and oil pumps.
+(Lecture, 2 hrs.; Lab, 6 hrs.)

 ATV/ATT 1812.
 INTRODUCTION, SAFETY, AND EMPLOYABILITY SKILLS.
 This is a course designed to provide knowledge of classroom and lab policies and procedures.
 Safety practices and procedures associated with the automotive program and automotive industry.
-(Lecture, 2 hrs)
+(Lecture, 2 hrs.)

 ATT 2325.
 AUTOMATIC TRANSMISSIONS/TRANSAXLES.
-A course to provide technical skills and knowledge related to the diagnosis and repair of automotive type automatic transmissions and transaxles.
-Includes instruction and practice in testing and inspecting these devices and in disassembly, repair, and reassembly.
-(Lecture, 3 hrs; 4 hrs Lab)
+This is a course designed to provide skills and knowledge related to the diagnosis of automotive type automatic transmissions and transaxles.
+Includes instruction and practice in testing, inspecting, and repair of these devices.
+(Lecture, 3 hrs.; Lab 4 hrs.)

 ATV/ATT 2334.
 STEERING AND SUSPENSION SYSTEMS.
-A course to provide advanced skills and knowledge related to the inspection and repair of steering and suspension systems on automobiles.
-Includes instruction and practice in the diagnosis of steering system problems and the repair/replacement of steering systems components.
-(2 hours Lecture, 4 hours Lab)
+This is a course to provide advanced skills and knowledge related to the inspection and repair of steering and suspension systems of automobiles.
+Includes instruction and practice in the diagnosis of steering system problems and the repair/ replacement of steering systems components.
+(Lecture 2 hrs.; Lab 4 hrs.)

 ATV/ATT 2434.
 ENGINE PERFORMANCE II This is a course designed to provide advanced skills and knowledge related to the ignition system, fuel, air induction, and exhaust systems.
 It includes instruction, diagnosis, and correction of problems associated with-in these areas.
-(Lecture, 2 hrs; Lab, 4 hrs)
+(Lecture, 2 hrs.; Lab, 4 hrs.)

 ATT 2444.
-ENGINE PERFORMANCE III This is a course designed to provide advanced skills and knowledge related to the ignition system, fuel, air induction, and exhaust systems.
+ENGINE PERFORMANCE III This is a course designed to provide advanced skills and knowledge related to the emissions control system and engine related service.
 It includes instruction, diagnosis, and correction of problems associated with in these areas.
-(Lecture, 2 hrs; Lab, 4 hrs)
+(Lecture, 2 hrs.; Lab, 4 hrs.)

 ATT 2614.
 HEATING AND AIR CONDITIONING.
-A course to provide advanced skills and knowledge associated with the maintenance and repair of automotive heating and air conditioning systems.
-Includes instruction and practice in the diagnosis and repair of air conditioning system components, heater lines and cores, and control systems.
-(Lecture, 2 hrs; Lab, 4 hrs)
+This course is designed to provide advanced skills and knowledge associated with the maintenance and repair of automotive heating and air conditioning systems.
+It includes instruction and practice in the diagnosis and repair of air conditioning system components, and control systems.
+(Lecture, 2 hrs.; Lab, 4 hrs.)